thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>Product backlog</ins>
 - A product backlog contains all the unimplemented stories not yet in a sprint.

-- Stories are ranked in order of importance and/or business value.
-In a long product backlog, the ones at the top will be ranked a little more accurate than the ones down at the bottom.
-This happens because we only have to rank maybe the next sprint or two and then the rest of them could be **relatively** unranked, but the top of the backlog should be ranked in order of business important ("what is the next important thing that we need to get into a sprint?")
+- The product backlog typically contains a large number of stories, and it is important to prioritize them based on their importance and business value.
+While it may not be necessary to rank all stories in the backlog, the ones at the top should be ranked more accurately to ensure that the team is working on the most important tasks first.
+This ranking process is typically based on business priorities, with the highest-priority stories being those that are most critical to the success of the project or the business.
+The goal is to always ensure that the team is working on the most important tasks, regardless of where they are in the backlog.

 - Stories are more detailed at the top and less detailed at the bottom.
 Usually, the stories at the top are sprint ready.